agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 ---
-title: Continuous consistency in the coordination of airborne and ground-based agents.
+title: Challenges for Distributed Coordination of Airborne and Ground-Based Agents in Civil Disaster Response
 author: Lawrence Dunn
 abstract: |
   The System Wide Safety (SWS) program has been investigating how